TaciturnTy/CoastalCave/README.md

 # CoastalCave
 Fallout 4 Settlement Mod

+This is a zip of the plugin and scripts for my Fallout 4 settlement mod.
+The mod is also available on Nexus Mods and Bethesda.net for PC.

 Description
 -----------------------
 For those that believe there are not enough underground locations in the game or are looking for a player home in a dark,